-Monitoring your California executor is often the best thing you can do for yourself as a beneficiary or heir.
+Observing your California executor is often the best thing you can do as a beneficiary or heir of a probate estate, auditing and monitoring the activities of the executor to maintain control of the administration of the estate.
 Most people do not realize that the ultimate distribution of an estate is completely dependent on monitoring the well-being, organization and the loyalty of the executor of the will.
 How do these variables play into the receipt of your inheritance?
+Seeing what your executor does is the way to protect the value of your inheritance if your inheritance is located in California or if you have a California estate.

 The Health and Well-Being of Your Executor Counts